cuplv/Historia/implementation/ECOOP_AE_Submission_Document.md

 Please describe how reviewers can check the artifact's integrity and basic functionality.

-TODO####!!!!!: test these on a different machine before submitting artifact.

 There are two docker containers, one for Wistoria and another for the Infer/Pulse comparison.
 Separation of these containers was done to avoid dependency conflicts.
 Please test that both are working using the following instructions: